IdahK/IdahK/README.md

 - 🔭 I’m currently working on a new exciting project.Stay tuned ..
 - 🤩 I'm very passionate about personal and financial wellbeing, and productivity.
-- 🌱 I’m currently learning frontend + backend development using Angular and Spring boot
+- 🌱 I’m currently learning frontend + backend development  + DevOps using Angular and Spring boot and CI/CD
 - 👯 I’m looking to collaborate on any backend projects.I love learning anything new (good things, of course 😅)  under the sun
 - 💬 Ask me about Java or Python or Angular
 - 📫 How to reach me: gakiidah73@gmail.com
-- ⚡ Fun fact (but also weird): If You Eat too Many Carrots, Your Skin Will/Might Turn orange 🍊 .
+- ⚡ Fun fact (but also weird): Like fingerprints, everyone's tongue print is different 💪🏾

+.